 - Make the filling

 - 2. In a large bowl, toss together the fruit, sugar (you’ll need to eyeball it, given the sweetness of the fruit), salt, lemon juice, and cornstarch.
-Transfer to a 13-by-9-inch gratin dish or 8 individual ramekins or gratin dishes.
+Transfer the fruit mixture to a 13-by-9-inch baking dish or 8 individual ramekins or gratin dishes.
 (If using individual dishes, place them on a baking sheet lined with aluminum foil or a nonstick silicone baking mat.)

 - Make the biscuit dough